 Schools have a set number of places to fill in the year of entry.
 This is called the Published Admission Number (PAN).
 You can ask the Admission Authority for the PAN.
-You will also find this in the Primary or Secondary Admissions guide (on the pages Apply to start school or Apply to transfer school).
+You will also find this in the Primary or Secondary Admissions guide (on the page Apply to start school or Starting at a secondary or upper school in September).
 All places must be filled before a child can be refused a place.
 If your child has been refused a place because the school is full, the school will argue that another child will cause prejudice to the efficient education or efficient use of resources in the school.

 Prejudice to the efficient education or efficient use of resources means there will be an adverse effect on the education and resources provided by the school if they have to admit another child.

 The school’s case should explain how admitting an extra child will have a negative effect on the quality of the education they can provide.
 Think about the physical space and layout of the school.
 Find out if the school has any plans to create extra space by building an extension or using rooms in a different way.
 Does this show that the school can take an extra pupil or can meet the legal limit of 30 children per infant class?

 The infant class size limit is a legal limit, which states that there must only be 30 children per qualified school teacher in an infant class, which includes classes containing Reception, Year 1 and Year 2.